Gračanica Monastery: History

-During Ottoman rule Gračanica became an important cultural center.
-In the time of Metropolitan Nikanor (1528–1555) several icons were painted on the altarpiece.
-Also, because of the printing press, Nikanor obtained numerous service books and objects for monastic use.
+During the early period of Ottoman rule, the monastery kept some of its lands (vineyards, fields, meadows, pastures), as attested in early Ottoman defters.
+Gračanica also remained an important cultural center.
+In the time of metropolitan Nikanor (1528–1555) several icons were painted on the altarpiece.
+Also, Nikanor obtained various service books and objects for monastic use, and in 1538-1539 established a cyrillic printing pres, publishing the Gračanica Octoechos.

 The royal doors were commissioned in 1564 by Metropolitan Dionisije, whose death is represented on a fresco in the narthex.
 Major restoration took place through efforts of Patriarch Makarije Sokolović.
 All the openings on the external narthex were walled up and new frescoes were completed in 1570.
 Thanks to Patriarch Pajsije, the church got its leaden roofing, and in 1620 the large cross with crucifix was made on the iconostasis.
 The monastery was exposed to new damages toward the end of the 17th century, in the Great Turkish War, after the second siege of Vienna - in which the Serbs took part on the Christian side.
 Turks removed the leaden cross and pulled out the floor tiles, together with the treasure hidden in the church by Patriarch Arsenije III.

+During World War II, the Gračanica Monastery was looted by Albanians.
 After the World War II it was renewed by nuns and has been serving as a convent since.
 Today there are 24 sisters in the monastery who are active in icon painting, agriculture, sewing and other monastic obediences.

 In 1999 the monastery was bombed twice by NATO airplanes.
 After the Kosovo War (1998–99), Bishop of Raška and Prizren Artemije Radosavljević transferred his official seat to this monastery from Prizren and since then the monastery has become not only the most important spiritual but also the national and political center of the Serb community in Kosovo.